Zeus097/The-Nail-Lab/README.md

             Rounded corners, Light shadows, Focus on readability and input validation (:invalid border coloring).

         Date & Time Picker (Flatpickr):
-            The project uses Flatpickr v4.6.9 to enhance the date-time input with an intuitive UI and built-in restrictions.
+            The project uses Flatpickr v4.6.9 (in the js file) to enhance the date-time input with an intuitive UI and built-in restrictions.
             Features:
                 Date format: YYYY-MM-DD HH:MM
                 Time selection: Enabled, 24-hour format